m-daniela/chat-app/Notes/e2ee.md

 to timestamp: const timestamp = dateString => Date(dateString) / 1000
 to date: const date = timestamp => new Date(timestamp * 1000)

+---

+Analyzing the examples

+Client
+- identity - the name of the user (email in this case)